tarantool/doc/doc/1.7/book/box/box_space.rst

       single-precision floating point numbers, or double-precision floating point numbers.
 Legal in memtx TREE or HASH indexes, and in vinyl TREE indexes.
+    * **boolean**: true or false.
+Legal in memtx TREE or HASH indexes, and in vinyl TREE indexes.
     * **array**: array of numbers.
 Legal in memtx :ref:`RTREE <box_index-rtree>` indexes.
     * **scalar**: booleans (true or false), or integers between -9223372036854775808 and 18446744073709551615, or single-precision